szupzj18/toy-web-render/README.md

 ## How It Works

-1. The HTML parser tokenizes the input HTML
+1. The HTML parser tokenized the input HTML
 2. It constructs a tree representation of the document (DOM)
 3. The renderer traverses the DOM to produce output
 4. (Future) Style calculation and layout will be added